mb6ockatf/ccasino/README.md

  - There are functions in the ctw.py file. 'main.py' uses them.

 To start the program you need to run it with a Python interpreter.
-You can write to the developer using email: mdddmmmmm@yandex.ru
+You can write to the developer using email: bigproject404@yandex.ru

 I'd be glad to get any feedback or development ideas.